DigiBP/Team-Victorinox/README.md

    d)start
 a)-d) is done automatically

-the form then needs to be claimed and the veryfy tick need to be selected by the user manually.
+the form then needs to be claimed and the veryfy check box needs to be selected by the pharmacy employee manually.

 ## Process 2: Analysis and Report Generation